 - Driving time: 3 h

 Orlando is the undisputed theme park capital.
 So if you’re up for some theme park fun, make sure to include the Central Florida city on your Washington DC to Miami road trip.

 Make dreams come true at Disney

 Disney World has provided entertainment to Orlando visitors since 1971.
 It’s a complex that has become both an Orlando and Florida symbol.

 Here meet and greets make dreams come true every day.
 Mickey Mouse, Minnie Mouse and Donald Duck are just a few of the many favorite characters who welcome you to the magical world of Disney.

-Disney World is the ultimate stop on a Washington DC to Florida family road trip, at least if you ask the kiddos.
+Disney World is the ultimate stop on a family road trip, at least if you ask the kiddos.

 But it’s not only a happy place for younger roadtrippers.
 With four different theme parks, Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom, there’s something for everyone at Disney.

 More info: Where to stay in Orlando